MinimumLaw/ravion-uboot/tools/binman/binman.rst

     information about what needs to be fixed.
 See missing-blob-help for the message for each tag.

+assume-size:
+    Sets the assumed size of a blob entry if it is missing.
+This allows for a check that the rest of the image fits into the available space, even when the contents are not available.
+If the entry is missing, Binman will use this assumed size for the entry size, including creating a fake file of that size if requested.

 no-expanded:
     By default binman substitutes entries with expanded versions if available, so that a `u-boot` entry type turns into `u-boot-expanded`, for example.
 The